wrightcameron/valheim-docker-server/README.md

 The network port is set in the Docker compose file or in the Docker command from CMI.
 The default port range is 2456-2457 udp.
 If standing up multiple Valheim servers, change the ports (along with map used).

-## Volumes
+## Volume

-Server uses two volumes.
-The server files use a docker volume while the persistant data like admins, bans, map are a bind mount.

-The server files mount is optional, but if the server is expected to be started and stopped serveral times, this volume will insure that Steam CMD doesn't constantly have to redownload Valheim every single time the container starts up.

-### Security
+Persistant data like admins, bans, map are stored in a volume.
+By default Dockerfile creates this unnamed volume.
+With docker-compose this volume can be changed to a bindmount.

 ## Usage